 Your standard whitetail-hunting bow or crossbow will work just fine on hogs, but you need to add a good predator-hunting light, with a switch affixed to the bow’s grip.
 A headlamp won’t work; you’ll throw a shadow of your bow onto the pigs and scare the hell out of them.
 Most night hunters prefer a colored beam—green or red—though I’ve killed hogs with a white light.
 I have a Night Eyes gun light that’s served me well clamped to a crossbow scope or a round bow stabilizer.
 Sniper Hog Lights also sells a good setup that mounts directly into a compound bow’s stabilizer port.

-3. Shine and Shoot
+3. Shine the Light and Shoot

 Don’t waste battery power or risk giving yourself away by scanning for pigs with the light.
-When they come, you’ll hear them squealing, grunting, and with a little luck, munching on the shelled corn you’ve put out.
+When they come, you’ll hear them squealing, grunting, and with a little luck, munching on the shelled corn you’ve poured out.
 Good binoculars and a little moonlight should allow you to see their silhouettes as they work closer.
 By the time they move into bow range, they’ll be loud enough to stir the dead.
 Cast your light beam into the sky and gradually bring the halo edge of it down to the pigs, to where you can just see them.
 If they tense up or bolt, don’t move—they’ll come back to the corn.
 Once they settle back in and the porker you want quarters slightly away, draw your bow and hit him with the full light beam.
 Arrow him through the heart, and start planning the next night’s barbecue.